Are you one of the millions of emerging high school graduates at a crossroads? (Or, maybe you’re the parent of one.) Two paths lie ahead:

 It’s a tough choice and a HUGE financial commitment, especially when you realize the national student loan debt just broke $1.64 trillion.
 College debt can loom for decades.
 Many graduates shackled to monthly payments struggle to invest in the future without sinking deeper into debt.

 If you’re creative, you face the added dilemma of choosing whether to pursue what you love or choosing a job-ready major you’re less passionate about.
+In any case, you can always choose a paper writing service and order an essay writing service, this will free up time for you to take up a hobby or earn extra money, as well as improve your grades!

 I get it – I’m a writer.
 It’s troubling to imagine a world where culture-creators like English majors are shoehorned into “more worthwhile” fields of study.
 That’s one reason why I dropped out of college at 19.
 With my last $75, I started a successful remote writing agency, Express Writers, which I’ve been running for the past nine years.